This add-on is operated by IPBurger, LLC

 , IPB_HTTP

 config vars are available in your app’s configuration.
-They contain the full URL you should use to proxy your requests.
-This can be confirmed using the heroku config:get
+They contain the full URL you should use to proxy your requests and which is the static IP assigned to you.

 command: